Policy 402B – Safe and Sick Leave for Full-time Staff

 DOCUMENTATION REQUIREMENTS

-Employee Sick Time: For absences of five or more consecutive workdays, full-time staff employees are required to submit to the Employee Benefits Office documentation from a licensed medical provider.
+For sick leave absences of five (5) or more consecutive workdays, full-time staff employees are required to submit documentation from a licensed health care provider to the Employee Benefits Office, located on the Queens Campus in University Center, Suite C, or via email at [email protected].
 Employees should not share confidential medical documentation with their supervisors or anyone else.
-The documentation from a licensed medical provider must attest to both the existence of a need for sick leave and the date on which the staff is cleared to return to work.
+The documentation from a licensed health care provider must attest to both the existence of a need for sick leave and the date on which the employee is cleared to return to work.
+The University will reimburse employees for all fees charged by the health care provider for providing the documentation.
+Any such documentation provided by an employee will be maintained in the employee’s confidential benefits file.

 CONTINUATION OF BENEFITS